emoacht/Monitorian/README.md

  - As part of testing, you can record operations to scan monitors and reflect their states.
 To enable the recording, check `Make operation log` in the hidden menu.
 After that, __operation.log__ can be copied by `Copy operation log`.

+### Command-line arguments

+- As part of testing, you can store persistent arguments in `Command-line arguments` in the hidden menu.
+They will be tested along with current arguments when this app starts.

 ### Exceptions

  - If anything unexpected happens, __exception.log__ will be saved.
 It will be useful source of information when looking into an issue.